CPAN-Security/security.metacpan.org/docs/charter.md

 ## Purpose

 This charter lays out the background, intentions, mandate, scope, means and methods for the CPAN Security Group (CPANSec).
-This document also explicitly acknowledges a few related organizations and communitites, and spell out responsibility demarcation lines between these, if any.
+This document also explicitly acknowledges a few related organizations and communities, and spell out responsibility demarcation lines between these, if any.

 ## Name